Benefits of Word of Mouth Marketing (and How To Overcome Its Drawbacks)

 But while word-of-mouth marketing can be effective (and also usually cheap, or even free), it has its limits.
 Sure, it may help an entrepreneur launch their practice or earn a small retailer those crucial first sales, but it’s unlikely this tactic alone will provide the reliable, sustainable stream of business established organizations need to generate consistent revenue.

-But this doesn’t mean you should trash your word-of-mouth marketing strategy altogether (especially if it’s driving results).
-Instead, it’s important to understand when word-of-mouth alone is least effective and how you can boost your business results by including it among a more holistic strategy.
-Before we delve into why (and when) word-of-mouth marketing isn’t always enough, let’s cover a few basics.
+But this doesn’t mean you should trash word-of-mouth marketing strategy altogether (especially if it’s driving results).
+Instead, it’s important to understand when word-of-mouth alone is least effective and how you can boost your business results by including it within a more holistic strategy.
+Before we delve into the benefits of word-of-mouth — and what to do when it isn’t enough — let’s cover a few basics.

 What is Word-of-Mouth Marketing?